How to Create a Competitive Landscape Analysis (Step by Step)

 1. Create a Competitor Content Analysis

 You can begin by searching Google for top results in your identified categories.
 However, for your landscape analysis to provide powerful information, you should rely on more than Google searches.
-Use tools such as Ahrefs and SEMRush to find out who’s linking to your competition and what keywords they’re ranking for in organic internet searches.
+You can use a tool like SEMRush to find out who’s linking to your competition and what keywords they’re ranking for in organic internet searches.

 Content analysis can also include looking at a company from a customer’s perspective in the following ways: